OctopyID/IndonesianBoundaries/README.md

         ]);
     });

-    // Use area code to render the provincial base map,
+    // Use area code to render the provincial base map.
     $boundary->renderProvince([
         63, 11, 20, 32, 51
     ]);

-    // Use area code to render the city base map,
+    // Use area code to render the city base map.
     $boundary->renderCity([
         1201, 6310, 6306, 6371
     ]);